Dental aesthetics as a natural alternative to facial rejuvenation

 By trying to correct these changes only with fillers, we are not resolving the root of the situation; we are only perpetuating it, leading to the need for multiple and successive facial harmonization procedures that, without addressing the true root of the problem, do not treat it genuinely and definitively, only masking it in the short term.

-Unlike procedures such as Botox or facial fillers, which have a temporary effect and only treat the surface, dental aesthetic approaches act on the structure, promoting a lasting alteration of facial harmony.
-Oral rehabilitation with crowns, veneers, or implants can restore the height and shape of teeth, replace lost lip volume, and improve peri-oral skin support.
-According to studies published in the Journal of Esthetic and Restorative Dentistry, increasing vertical dimension through prosthetic restorations can significantly improve facial profile and perceptions of youth, often leading to the conclusion that harmonization procedures are unnecessary.
+Unlike procedures such as botox or facial fillers, which have a temporary effect and only treat the surface, cosmetic dentistry approaches work on the structure, promoting a lasting change in facial harmony.
+Oral rehabilitation with crowns, veneers, or implants can restore the height and shape of the teeth, restore lost lip volume, and improve peri-oral skin support.
+According to studies published in the Journal of Esthetic and Restorative Dentistry, increasing vertical dimension through prosthetic restorations can significantly improve the facial profile and perception of youthfulness, very often making harmonisation procedures unnecessary.

-Even in cases of absolute need for fillers, dental aesthetic treatment should always be done before these procedures, making them appear more natural and significantly more durable.
-Hence the great importance of the total integration of these treatments, combining dental rehabilitation and aesthetics with facial harmonization.
+Even in the event of an absolute need for fillers, cosmetic dental treatment should always be done before those procedures, making them look more natural and last much longer.
+Hence the great importance of full integration of these treatments, combining dental rehabilitation and aesthetics with facial harmonisation.

 Dental veneers: aesthetics without compromising naturalness

-Ceramic veneers are one of the most sought-after dental aesthetic solutions for non-invasive dental rejuvenation.
-These thin ceramic sheets, applied to the outer surface of the teeth, allow for corrections in color, shape, size, and slight misalignments.
-With a thickness of between 0.3 mm and 0.5 mm, modern veneers preserve dental structure and provide highly aesthetic and predictable results.
+Ceramic veneers are one of the most sought-after cosmetic dental solutions for non-invasive dental rejuvenation.
+These thin sheets of ceramic, applied over the external surface of the teeth, allow for the correction of colour, shape, size, and slight misalignments.
+With a thickness between 0.3 mm and 0.5 mm, modern veneers preserve dental structure and offer a highly aesthetic and predictable result.

-Professional teeth whitening, when performed under clinical supervision, is a safe and effective option for rejuvenating the smile.
-With agents such as hydrogen peroxide or carbamide, this procedure removes extrinsic pigmentation, resulting in whiter teeth with a healthy appearance.
-Studies show that a white smile is associated with perceptions of health, attractiveness, and youth.
+Professional teeth whitening, when done under clinical supervision, is a safe and effective option to rejuvenate the smile.
+With agents such as hydrogen or carbamide peroxide, this procedure removes extrinsic pigmentations, providing brighter and healthier-looking teeth.
+Studies show that a white smile is associated with perceptions of health, attractiveness, and youthfulness.

-With age, the progressive wear of teeth, especially in patients with uncontrolled bruxism, leads to loss of facial height, promoting the closeness between the nose and chin and accentuating facial grooves and wrinkles.
-Rehabilitation with crowns or ceramic veneers allows for the restoration of original proportion and height, re-establishing appropriate support for the lips.
-It is a restorative approach that addresses the root of facial aging, rather than just its superficial effects.
+With age, the progressive wear of teeth, especially in patients with uncontrolled bruxism, leads to a loss of facial height, bringing the nose and chin closer together and accentuating facial creases and wrinkles.
+Rehabilitation with ceramic crowns or veneers allows the original proportion and height to be restored and proper support to be re-established for the lips.
+It is a restorative approach that acts on the source of facial ageing, rather than just its superficial effects.

-Every face is unique, and therefore, the aesthetic rehabilitation plan should be carefully designed based on photographs, digital examinations, aesthetic mockups, and the clinical experience of the team.
-At MALO CLINIC, the multidisciplinary collaboration among dentists, oral hygienists, and laboratory technicians allows for planning integrated solutions that respect oral physiology and the individual traits of the patient.
+Each face is unique, and that is why the aesthetic rehabilitation plan must be carefully designed based on photographs, digital examinations, aesthetic mock-ups, and the clinical experience of the team.
+At MALO CLINIC, the multidisciplinarity between dentists, dental hygienists, and laboratory technicians allows for the planning of integrated solutions that respect oral physiology and the individual features of the patient.

 Frequently Asked Questions